knative/docs/serving/samples/thumbnailer-go/README.md

 ...
 ```

-Once `BuildComplete` has a `status: "True"`, the revision will get deployed as in the "prebuilt" case above.
+Once `BuildComplete` has a `status: "True"`, the revision will be deployed.

-## Demo
+## Using the app

 To confirm that the app deployed, you can check for the Knative Serving service using `kubectl`.
-First, is there an ingress service:
+First, is there an ingress service, and does it have an `EXTERNAL-IP`:

 ```
 kubectl get svc knative-ingressgateway -n istio-system